Saint Petersburg Theological Academy: History

 During the First World War, from September 1915 to the beginning of 1918, the premises of the Alexander Nevsky Antoniev Theological College, the hospital and the southern part of the Theological Academy building and the 4th floor of the Seminary building were occupied by the Red Cross infirmary No. 279 for 150 wounded and sick soldiers, but educational institutions continued their work.
 In June 1918, members of the corporation and students of the Academy solemnly welcomed Patriarch Tikhon of Moscow and All Russia, who came to Petrograd.
 Shortly after the October Revolution – in the autumn of 1918 – the former theological schools of the Northern capital were closed.

 In November 1945, Theological and pastoral courses were opened in Leningrad, in part of the building of the theological seminary.
 The Leningrad Theological Academy was established on September 1, 1946 by decree of His Holiness Patriarch Alexy I of Moscow and All Russia, and the Leningrad Theological Seminary was established by decree of His Holiness the Patriarch on the basis of Theological and pastoral courses that worked in Leningrad in the 1945/1946 academic year.
 On October 14, 1946, on the Day of the Intercession of the Theotokos, the grand opening of the Leningrad Theological Academy and Seminary took place in the presence of Patriarch Alexy I.

 After the beginning of new anti-religious persecutions in 1958, the Council for the Affairs of the Russian Orthodox Church stopped any attempts to increase the number of students in seminaries and academies and expand their premises.
 On July 17, 1959, it was decided to gradually close the only correspondence sector of Leningrad theological Schools in the country, although its actual functioning in an abbreviated form continued until 1967.
 In 1961, at the height of the Khrushchev anti-religious campaign, the question of closing Leningrad theological schools arose.
 Due to the opposition of the Soviet authorities, only 8 people were able to enter the seminary in 1961, although 33 applications for admission were submitted.
 Metropolitan Nikodim (Rotov), appointed to the Leningrad Department in October 1963, took active measures to prevent the closure of the theological schools of Leningrad.
 As chairman of the DECR, Metropolitan Nikodim began to energetically include the Academy in international activities: foreign delegations began to come here, and academy professors began to go to various international conferences.
 At the initiative of Metropolitan Nikodim, 7 Africans from Uganda and Kenya were invited to study as part of the Christian exchange.
-In 1965, by the decision of the Holy Synod, the Faculty of African Christian Youth was established at the Leningrad Academy and Seminary, which was then transformed into the Faculty of Foreign Students, which is actively working to this day.
+In 1965, by the decision of the Holy Synod, the Faculty of African Christian Youth was established at the Leningrad Academy and Seminary, which was then transformed into the Faculty of Foreign Students.